llvm/torch-mlir/README.md

-# NPComp - An aspirational MLIR based numpy compiler
+# NPComp - MLIR based compiler toolkit for numerical python programs

-NPComp aims to be an idiomatic subset of the Python language, suitable for extracting isolated, statically typed programs from a running Python session.
-It is inspired by many projects that have come before it, including:

-* PyPy/RPython
-* Numba
-* Pythran
-* TorchScript
+> This project is participating in the LLVM Incubator process: as such, it is not part of any official LLVM release.
+While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project is not yet endorsed as a component of LLVM.

+The NPComp project aims to provide tooling for compiling numerical python programs of various forms to take advantage of MLIR+LLVM code generation and backend runtime systems.

+In addition to providing a bridge to a variety of Python based numerical programming frameworks, NPComp also directly develops components for tracing and compilation of generic Python program fragments.

+## Framework integrations

-* Autograph
+* Coming soon

+## Python language compiler tookit

-As the name implies, NPComp also seeks to provide compiler-backed support for Numpy APIs.
+At the core of NPComp are a set of dialects and python support code for tracing (define by run) numerical programs and compiling idiomatic subsets of the Python language.
+As another interpretation of the name, NPComp also seeks to provide compiler-backed support for Numpy APIs.

-The project spawned out of both [LLVM's MLIR project](https://mlir.llvm.org/) and [The IREE Project](https://github.com/google/iree) and seeks to use the MLIR and IREE tooling to enable progressive lowering of high level compute dominant sub-programs in a way that preserves high level semantic information that is expected to be useful for exploiting parallelism, generating high performance code, and enabling portability and deployment to a range of devices.
-Some of these goals overlap with existing projects, and to a first approximation, the experiment with NPComp is to determine whether rebasing on the MLIR tooling and ML backends like IREE produce a lift.

-Before getting too excited, keep in mind that this project *barely* exists: it is very new and doesn't do anything useful yet :) We are using it as a testing ground for some new ideas and infrastructure improvement, and depending on how things turn out, may end up carrying it forward or breaking it up for parts.

-See the [features doc](docs/features.md) for a semi-curated status of what is implemented.
+See the [features doc](docs/features.md) for a semi-curated status of what is implemented in this area.

-## Architecture
+### Architecture

 The compiler is separated into: